ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Because Ansible runs so easily from source and does not require any installation of software on remote machines, many users will actually track the development version.

-Ansible's releases two to three times a year.
+Ansible creates new releases two to three times a year.
 Due to this short release cycle, minor bugs will generally be fixed in the next release versus maintaining backports on the stable branch.
 Major bugs will still have maintenance releases when needed, though these are infrequent.